What is corporate governance? V2

 What are your next steps

-• Make the decisions regarding: the definition of corporate governance, the purpose of corporate governance, and the company’s values, morals, and ethics.
+#4 Agree upon: the purpose of your corporation, your definition of corporate governance, the purpose of corporate governance, and the board’s decision making model.

 Footnotes: